 The Frigid Winter of 2015 continues on with no day in February (in Ottawa) going above Zero (Celsius).
 Maybe the Rideau Canal will be open in April this year?
-It looks like it will assuredly be open in March.
+It looks like it will assuredly be available in March.
 We really could use some more heat here.

-The Canadian Flag turned 50 this week as well, I think it’s a pretty darn cool flag.
+The Canadian Flag turned 50 this week as well, I think it’s a pretty cool flag.
 I am proud of our flag.

 My Writings for Week Ending February 20th

 Did you enjoy pancakes on Tuesday?
 I did, I do like Shrove Tuesday :

 - I sent out the winning e-mails for the Turbotax Contest and Quick Review, you must really be careful with the “clear” button, in Turbotax you will create many issues if you accidentally hit it.

 - The flood of bills that comes to me every month has now changed and I must check in many places to make sure I pay on time and it is easily turning into Bill Notification Overload.